ulysses-salinas/javascript-rendering-exercises/README.md

 Look at each JavaScript file located in the `js/` folder and follow the instructions to make the buttons on the page render HTML when they are clicked.

+You can see some example images of the expected result in the `solution_examples/` folder.

 ## Learning Objectives

 - Using JavaScript functions and data to generate HTML